Mental health assessment and referral

 How will it help health professionals?

-In this way, the intake team can help save time for busy GPs, while making it possible for them to continue to coordinate their patients’ care.
+The CIRS intake team can help save time for busy GPs, while making it possible for them to continue to coordinate their patients’ care.

 What is the IAR tool?